 Check out this ABC interview with colleague Anthony Power, a nutritionist we recommend.
 He makes some really good points and is well worth a listen- it can be found here

 I use an authoritive resource called Examine.com and the guide they produced.
-These guys have ranked best online casino in Australia and rated all supplements, vitamins and vitamin like compounds that are produced and recommended to varying degrees of marketing nouse.
+These guys research a lot of supplements, vitamins and vitamin like compounds that are produced and recommend them to varying degrees of confidence based on the quality of the resarch.
 This resource allows me to quickly assess the value of stated claims because they have looked at all the research out there and rated it based on the gold standards of what is considered quality research.
 So, I have an opinion based on very solid science.
 Unfortunately not everyone has access to this information so if you have a question I will be happy to answer it.
 The supplement industry is a multi billion dollar business so it is not surprising that where there is that kind of money there is much dubious marketing.

 I have come to the conclusion after reading the summary of the research as put together by examine.com that multi vitamins for example are probably a complete waste of time.
 They do however list their solid reasons for saying that and then putting in perspective and considered judgement on vitamins and minerals should be supplemented in most people.
 As I have always said folks it is important to keep abreast of new information and smart information at that.
 This is a practice that is getting harder and harder to do as the plethora of “information” via the internet and then the dumbing down of the population thanks to tabloid journalism is something that surrounds us in 2014.